-New Jersey's Particulate Monitoring Network consists of 25 PM2.5 monitoring sites, 2 PM10 monitoring sites, and 3 sites where smoke shade is monitored.
+New Jersey's Particulate Monitoring Network consists of 25 PM{2.5} monitoring sites, 2 PM10 monitoring sites, and 3 sites where smoke shade is monitored.

-The NJDEP operates PM2.5 and PM10 samplers that comply with strict EPA requirements, and are designated as Federal Reference Method (FRM) samplers.
-These samplers pull a predetermined amount of air through PM2.5 or PM10 size-selective inlets onto a filter for a 24-hour period, thereby capturing particles on the filter.
+The NJDEP operates PM{2.5} and PM10 samplers that comply with strict EPA requirements, and are designated as Federal Reference Method (FRM) samplers.
+These samplers pull a predetermined amount of air through PM{2.5} or PM10 size-selective inlets onto a filter for a 24-hour period, thereby capturing particles on the filter.
 The filters are weighed before and after sampling under controlled environmental conditions to determine the concentration.
 The data is then used by the NJDEP and EPA to determine whether the state, or portions of the state, meets the NAAQS for particulate matter.

 Because these samplers are required to run for 24-hour period and do not provide data in real time, the NJDEP employs additional monitors that continuously measure particulate concentrations.
 These monitors are used by the NJDEP to report current air quality to the public through the Air Quality Index (www.njaqinow.net).
-The NJDEP uses Tapered Element Oscillating Microbalance (TEOM) analyzers and smoke shade instruments for real-time particulate reporting.
-The TEOM analyzers collect a sample of PM25 on an oscillating filter and determine the concentration based on the change in the frequency at which the filter oscillates.
+The NJDEP uses Beta Attenuation Monitors (BAM), Tapered Element Oscillating Microbalance (TEOM) analyzers and smoke shade instruments for real-time particulate reporting.
+The TEOM analyzers collect a sample of PM{2.5} on an oscillating filter and determine the concentration based on the change in the frequency at which the filter oscillates.
+The Beta Attenuation Monitors measure the loss of intensity (attenuation) of beta particles due to absorption by PM2.5 particles collected on a filter tape.
 Smoke shade instruments collect a sample of TSP on a paper tape for one hour.
 At the end of each hour the amount of light that will pass through the spot that has formed on the tape is measured, the tape advanced, and the cycle started over.
 The amount of light transmittance measured is used as an estimate of actual particulate concentrations.

-Additionally, at four locations, a separate 24-hour filter based sampler collects PM2.5 on three types of filter media which are subsequently analyzed using ion chromatography (IC), X-ray fluorescence (XRF), and Thermal Optical Transmittance (TOT) to determine the concentrations of the chemical analytes that constitute the sample.
+Additionally, at five locations, a separate 24-hour filter based sampler collects PM{2.5} on three types of filter media which are subsequently analyzed using ion chromatography (IC), X-ray fluorescence (XRF), and Thermal Optical Transmittance (TOT) to determine the concentrations of the chemical analytes that constitute the sample.